cncf/landscapeapp/README.md

 Absolutely exact steps are used for a GraphQL project.

+## Adding to a google search console
+  Go to the google search console, add a new property, enter the url of the given project, for example, https://landscape.cncf.io

+  Next, google will want to verify that it is your site, so you need to choose an `html tag verification` option and copy a secret code from it and put it to the `settings.yml` of a given landscape and commit to the master branch with that change and deploy.
+The key is named `google_site_veryfication` and it is somewhere around line 14 in settings.yml.
+After netlify succesfully deploys that dashbaord, verify the html tag in a google console, and then the job is done.
+Do not forget to add Dan@linuxfoundation.org as someone who has a full access from a `Settings` menu for a given search console.

 ## Vulnerability reporting

 Please open an [issue](https://github.com/cncf/landscapeapp/issues/new) or, for sensitive information, email info@cncf.io.